 A patient care technician is mainly focused on working closely with patients, in conjunction with nurses.
 PCTs, sometimes referred to as nursing assistants, help perform basic care for patients, such as assisting them in using the restroom, serving meals or changing bedding.
 They may also monitor vital signs and provide emotional support to patients and families.

 MA vs. PCT: Skills needed

-We used real-time job analysis software to examine nearly 106,000 MA and PCT job postings from the past 12 months.* The data helped us identify the top eight skills employers are seeking from candidates in each position.
-Here’s what we found:
+We used real-time job analysis software to examine over 280,000 MA and PCT job postings from the past 12 months.1 The data revealed five top technical skills employers are seeking from candidates in each position.
+Here’s what we found.

 MA vs. PCT: Education requirements

 The medical field hosts a variety of careers featuring a whole spectrum of educational requirements.
-The good news is the qualification for both MAs and PCTs require a fairly minimal time commitment compared to other healthcare careers.
+Becoming an MA or a PCT requires a fairly small time commitment compared to other healthcare careers.

-While MAs aren’t required to earn a college degree, most graduate from some type of postsecondary program, according to the Bureau of Labor Statistics (BLS).
-A typical medical assisting diploma program can be completed in as few as 12 months.
+While MAs aren’t technically required to earn a college degree, most graduate from some type of postsecondary program, according to the Bureau of Labor Statistics (BLS).
+A Medical Assisting Diploma program can be completed in as few as 12 months.2

 MA vs. PCT: A day in the life

-As an MA, your duties begin when you check a patient in and end when you help him or her schedule their next appointment.
-In between, you may lead them to the exam room, register vital signs and record medical history.
-After they’ve been seen by the nurse or physician, you may be responsible for explaining medications or drawing blood for testing.
+As an MA, your duties begin when you check a patient in, and end when you help them schedule their next appointment.
+In between, you may lead patients to the exam room, register vital signs and record medical history.
+Some medical assistants also administer injections or medications, depending on the state.
+After patients have been seen by the nurse or physician, you may be responsible for explaining medications or drawing blood for testing.